-- Adjust your headlights and keep them clean.
-Did you know?
-Your headlight aim can get “off” and need readjustment from time to time.
+Your headlights’ aim can get “off” and need readjustment from time to time.
 If you think your headlights are shining unevenly or too low, you’re probably right.
 Grab your owner’s manual and see if you can readjust them.
 Or, visit your nearest mechanic and have them take a look.
-While you’re working on your headlights, wipe them down.
-Dirt and grime can make your headlights appear dim and foggy.
-If your headlight bulbs need to be replaced, save some cash and learn how to replace them on your own.
+While you’re working on your headlights, try this tip to clean grimy or foggy covers.
+And if your headlight bulbs are ineffective, save money and learn how to replace them on your own.

-- Clean your windshield.
 The dust and smudges on your windshield might not cause any issues during the day, but it’s a different story at night.
 These streaks could cause glare from oncoming headlights, making night driving extremely difficult.
-Did you know?
-If you’re short on cleaning materials, you can scrunch up a piece of newspaper to wipe down your windshield!
+Also, make sure your windshield wipers aren’t leaving any streaks by giving them a good cleaning.

-- Slow down.
-Regardless of how safe you drive, it’s simply tougher to see at night and other drivers may not be as cautious as you.
+Regardless of how safe you drive, it’s simply tougher to see at night, and other drivers may not be as cautious as you.
 Slow down and give yourself more time to react to animals, signs, potholes, and anything else you might miss.

-It’s understandable that as visibility decreases, your nerves may increase, especially if you’re a new driver or winter weather conditions are kicking up.
-By using these tips when you drive in the dark, you can help calm your night-driving worries.
-For even more peace of mind, consider a 24/7 Roadside Assistance Plan from Direct Auto Insurance.
+By using these night driving tips, you can help calm your driving worries.
+And for even more peace of mind, consider a 24/7 Roadside Assistance Plan.
 With tows and jumps available at any hour of the day or night, you can hit the road after dark knowing someone has your back.
-Call 1-877-GO-DIRECT to learn more today!
+Stop by one of our stores, visit us online, or call 1-877-GO-DIRECT to learn more today!

-**Roadside Assistance and Emergency Protection Plans are not insurance and are administered through NationSafeDriver, Boca Raton, FL which is not affiliated with the Direct General Group.
+*Roadside Assistance is not insurance and is administered through NationSafeDriver, Boca Raton, FL, which is not affiliated with the Direct General Group.
+Terms and conditions apply.